mjziebarth/FlotteKarte/docs/usage/installation.rst

 Installation
 ============
 Currently, installation is a bit hacky.
 It uses the **Meson Build system** to compile the C++ binary extension (loaded with `ctypes`).
-Then, a `pip` build using `setuptools` `pyproj.toml` can be performed and will copy the compiled binary to the right location.
+This command is invoked whenever the backend binary library fails to be imported at runtime.
+Hence, the library is compiled at first run after the (Python-only) install.

-In short, perform the following two steps in the project's main directory:
+In short, perform the following command in the project's main directory:

 .. code:: Bash

-    ./compile.sh
     pip install --user .

 That should work (hopefully).
+A working compiler and the Meson build system are required to run the package afterwards.
+The local install is critical here: if the Python process loading the library does not have write access to the package directory, the backend cannot be compiled.